Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Application to GeCo Schemes

 Note that $\phi$ here corresponds to the function $\Phi$ of \cite{martiradonna2020geco} divided by $h$, and that the value of $\phi_1$ has no effect since $a_{1j}=0$.
 The idea is to choose the functions $\phi_i$ and $\phi_{n+1}$ in a way that guarantees the positivity of the stages and the updated solution.
 At the same time, these functions must be chosen in a way that does not compromise the order of accuracy.
 Up to now, only conditions for first and second order GeCo schemes are available.
 Furthermore, due to the complex structure of the functions $\phi_i$ and $\phi_{n+1}$ from \cite{martiradonna2020geco}, a stability analysis was not available until recently \cite{gecostab}.

-To study the order of the GeCo scheme \eqref{eq:GeCoscheme}, we absorb the factors $\phi_i, \phi_{n+1}$ into the RK coefficients, leading to a non-standard RK (NSRK) scheme, which we can write formally in the notation of the previous two sections via the coefficients:
+To study the order of the GeCo scheme \eqref{eq:GeCoscheme}, we absorb the factors $\phi_i,\, \phi_{n+1}$ into the RK coefficients, leading to a non-standard RK (NSRK) scheme, which we can write formally in the notation of the previous two sections via the coefficients:

-We can then obtain the order conditions from Corollary \ref{cor:orderNSARK}.
-These can easily be simplified somewhat, using the fact that the original coefficients $a_{ij}, b_j$ satisfy traditional RK order conditions.
+\begin{rem} We want to emphasize two things at this point.
+First, in the context of GeCo methods, Corollary~\ref{cor:suff_cond} generalizes \cite[Theorem 3]{DH20} as we do not require $\phi_i=\phi_{n+1}$.
+Second, not all schemes of the form \eqref{eq:GeCoscheme} are GeCo methods as one would additionally require that the numerical solution is positivity preserving.
+Nevertheless, this aspect has no influence on the order conditions we aim to derive. \end{rem} We can then obtain the order conditions from Corollary \ref{cor:orderNSARK}.
+These can easily be simplified somewhat, using the fact that the original coefficients $a_{ij},\, b_j$ satisfy traditional RK order conditions.
 The first condition is